dotnet/arcade-services/src/ProductConstructionService/Readme.md

 This will create all of the necessary Azure resources.

+Once the resources are created, go to the newly created User Assigned Managed Identity.
+Copy the Client ID, and paste it in the correct appconfig.json, under `ManagedIdentityClientId``

 The last part is setting up the pipeline:
  - Make sure all of the resources referenced in the yaml have the correct names
  - Make sure the variable group referenced in the yaml points to the new Key Vault